-Eng.
-Maryam Obaid Almheiri, Director of Dubai’s GIS Center, Dubai Municipality, has been shortlisted in the Construction Technology Leader category of the Construction Technology Awards.
+Update: Eng.
+Maryam Obaid Almheiri, Director of Dubai’s GIS Center, Dubai Municipality, was chosen as the Construction Technology Woman of the Year in the Construction Technology Awards.
 Here she talks about the strides Dubai is taking to digitalise construction

 What attracted you to this career, and why did you focus on construction technologies?

 My background is software engineering and I have been always inspired by how much technology can benefit humanity and how it can make life better.
 When I started my career in the GIS domain, I immediately fell in love with it because it merges technology and city development in several aspects, such as planning and construction.

 At Dubai Municipality’s GIS Center we focus on construction technologies, not only because of their proven benefits for the supply chain in the AEC industry during the entire building lifecycle, but also because building information is important for us to achieve one of our main objectives, which is providing a digital twin for Dubai.